google-parfait/tensorflow-federated/docs/tff_for_research.md

 TFF uses the
 [tensor_encoding](https://github.com/tensorflow/model-optimization/tree/master/tensorflow_model_optimization/python/core/internal/tensor_encoding)
-API to enable lossy compression algorithms to reduce communicatation costs between the server and clients.
+API to enable lossy compression algorithms to reduce communication costs between the server and clients.
 For an example of training with server-to-client and client-to-server
 [compression using Federated Averaging](https://arxiv.org/abs/1812.07210)